h918m/crowd-funding/README.md

 ## Developers

-The project is structured into two directories:

-### client

-This directory contains the front-end code of the application.

-### web3

-This directory contains the smart contract and code related to the blockchain.

 To install the app, you will need to have _Node.js_ and _npm_ installed on your machine.

 1. Clone the repository: `git clone https://github.com/chrisstef/crowd-funding.git`